- 1 Introduction

 To tackle the above problems, Girshick introduced a multi-task loss on classification and bounding box regression by proposing a novel CNN architecture named Fast R-CNN.

-In Fast R-CNN, firstly the whole image is processed with standard convolution architecture like VGG16 to produce feature map, this step is similar to SPP-Net and after that, a fixed-length feature vector is extracted from each region proposal with a region of interest (RoI) pooling layer.
+In Fast R-CNN, firstly the whole image is processed with standard convolution architecture like VGG16 to produce a feature map, this step is similar to SPP-Net and after that, a fixed-length feature vector is extracted from each region proposal with a region of interest (RoI) pooling layer.

 The important point here is to note that the RoI pooling layer is a special case of the SPP layer, which has only one pyramid level.